A driver hit Black Lives Matter protesters. It was a neighboring town’s mayor, protesters say.

 One council member who was also at the protests confronted the mayor.

-“I can’t believe the actions that you took, nudging teenagers with your car, intimidating, and threatening them,” Sarah Westover said.
+“I can’t believe the actions that you took, nudging teenagers with your car, intimidating and threatening them for expressing their opinions,” Sarah Westover said.
 “I think this is unacceptable behavior, and I want to call on the mayor to resign tonight.”

-Luz didn’t respond to her or to another council member who asked him to address the matter.
+Luz didn’t directly respond to her or to another council member who asked him to address the matter.

 Amid the allegations against the mayor, other speakers told the commission that at least two militia members armed with semiautomatic weapons and knives were outside the chamber, where more than a dozen protesters had gathered to support Johnston.